top of page

 ABOUT

-Carine is an Adjunct Assistant Professor in the International and Comparative Education program at Teachers College, Columbia University.
-She teaches an introduction to environmental and sustainability education course as well as an introduction to research methods in international and comparative education course for graduate students.
+Carine is post-doctoral research associate at University of Illinois Urbana-Champaign.
 Her research sits at the intersection of education policy and sustainability.
 More specifically, she explores environmental, sustainability and climate change education policies in education systems worldwide.
-She is particularly interested in urban schools and school districts, and the implications of urban politics and environmental and sustainability policies for schools and students that are disproportionately affected by climate change in the urban context.
+She is an expert on subnational policies and is particularly interested in the implications of local politics and environmental and sustainability policies for schools and students that are disproportionately affected by climate change in the urban context.

 Carine received an M.A. in Translation and an M.A. in International Politics from the University of Antwerp; she holds an Ed.M. in International Educational Development and a Ph.D. in International and Comparative Education from Teachers College, Columbia University.
 She has lived and worked in Belgium, Singapore, China, Japan and the United States.